+- 1. Negative self talk is often experienced as self criticism, usually following a mistake, such as "I'm dumb" or "I'll never be able to do that" or "I'm the worst" to name a few.
+These negative thoughts are not helpful nor productive in helping students achieve their goals not to mention the decreased confidence which is associated with poorer performance or the drastic impact it could have on our self-esteem or mental health.
+Luckily, there is an antidote, positive self talk, if you have enough awareness to realize when you are experiencing negative self talk. - 2.
 Positive self-talk is about recognizing the truth, in situations and in yourself by simply not believing the first thought that comes to mind.
 Thus, positive self-talk is the ability to counteract negative thoughts in your life with thoughts that are either positive, instructional, or at least neutral.
 Positive self talk replaces a negative thought by simply changing a negative thought (e.g., "I'll never get it") with a positive thought (e.g., "I got this").
-An neutral self talk would be something like "I've done it before" while an instructional self talk would be like "chamber my kick, then snap it out and back, with a loud kihap."
+A neutral self talk would be something like "I've done it before" while an instructional self talk would be like "chamber my kick" or "loud kihap."
 Positive self-talk helps students maximize efforts, reduce anxiety, improves confidence, and helps with focus which in turn improves the student's performance.
 Positive self talk can and should be practice throughout our daily lives and not just in the dojang.
-In Taekwondo Wellness class, negative self-talk is often challenged and replaced by positive self talk that expresses a growth mindset for example, by saying "I'll practice my poomsae five more times because I don't have it memorized yet."
+In Taekwondo Wellness class, negative self-talk is often challenged and replaced by positive self talk that expresses a growth mindset for example, by saying "I'll practice my poomsae five more times because I don't have it memorized yet." - 3.
+Instructional self talk can also serve as a tool for improving performance.
+For example, while practicing poomsae one might notice that they are not fully chambering their blocks and thus to improve performance of their poomsae, poomsae athletes can tell themselves "chamber my blocks" why they perform their poomsae.
+This type of instructional self talk can lead to better performance in poomsae, sparring and other areas in our live.